cloudfoundry/docs-deploying-cf/ec2/configure_aws_cf.html.md

     * **Source**: "Custom IP / 10.0.16.0/24"
 1. Click **Review and Launch**.
 1. Click **Launch**.
 1. Specify "Choose an existing key pair" and "bosh" from the dropdown menus.
 1. Click **Launch Instances**.
 1. Click **View Instances**.
 1. Select the "NAT" instance in the **Instances** list.
 1. Click **Actions**, then **Networking**, then **Change Source/Dest.
 Check**.
 1. Click **Yes, Disable**.

-###<a id="update-mibo-sec-group"></a> Update the MicroBOSH Security Group
+###<a id="update-mibo-sec-group"></a> Update the BOSH Security Group

 1. On the VPC Dashboard, click **Security Groups**.
 1. Select the "bosh" security group.